APPENDIX B: BYLAWS, CONFLICT OF INTEREST POLICY

 Special Meetings of the members may be held at any time and any place within the United States.
 Special Meetings of the members may be called by the President or by the Directors, and shall be called by the Clerk, or in the case of the death, absence, incapacity or refusal of the Clerk, by any other officer, upon written application of ten or more members.

-At any Meeting of the members, a majority of the members then in office (whether present in person or duly represented) shall constitute a quorum, except that twenty (20) persons must be present in person at a regular meeting and will, in that event, constitute a quorum.
+At any Meeting of the members, a majority of the current members (whether present in person or duly represented) shall constitute a quorum, except that twenty (20) persons must be present in person at a regular meeting and will, in that event, constitute a quorum.
 Any Meeting may be adjourned to such date or dates not more than ninety (90) days after the first session of the Meeting by a majority of the votes cast upon the questions, whether or not a quorum is present, and the Meeting may be held as adjourned without further notice.

 Each member shall have one vote.
 When a quorum is present at any meeting, a majority of the votes properly cast by members present in person or duly represented shall decide any question, including election to any office, unless otherwise provided by law, the Articles of Organization, or these Bylaws.